atdavidpark/web-starter-kit/README.md

 - [How DNS Works](https://howdns.works) - A fun and colorful explanation of how DNS works.
 - [HTTP Status Codes](https://httpstatuses.com) - An easy to reference database of HTTP Status Codes with their definitions.
 - [Devhints](https://devhints.io) - A ridiculous collection of web development cheatsheets.
+- [TLDR](https://tldr.ostera.io) - A community effort to simplify the beloved man pages with practical examples.

 ## License